 Beamish is a large open air museum with many historic buildings, some of which are not always completely accessible to visitors.
 It is a hands-on museum.
 Many sounds, smells, tastes and textures can be experienced; and objects, surfaces and textiles handles making for a multi-sensory experience.

 To create an authentic feel, there are a variety of ground surfaces, some of which are uneven by nature.
 There are steep slopes in places, and some buildings and exhibits have stepped access.

-Visitors are welcome to use personal motorised scooters to help them get around the Museum.
-These should be used along pedestrian routes with due care for pedestrians and not the roads around the Museum.
-As Beamish is a large open air Museum, we encourage visitors to fully charge their scooters before arriving at the Museum, as you could expect to cover up to three miles during the visit.
+Visitors are welcome to use personal motorised scooters to help them get around the museum.
+These should be used along pedestrian routes with due care for pedestrians and not the roads around the museum.
+As Beamish is a large open air museum, we encourage visitors to fully charge their scooters before arriving at the museum, as you could expect to cover up to three miles during the visit.
 Please note we are not able to hire out motorised wheelchairs.
 Please note the Accessible Bus is not able to securely anchor and transport motorised scooters, please see below.